lenvxcodes/BetterEnhancedVelocity/README.md

 # About

-EnhancedVelocity is a powerful Velocity plugin designed to significantly improve your server experience.
+BetterEnhancedVelocity is a powerful Velocity plugin designed to significantly improve your server experience.
 This project has undergone a comprehensive optimization and feature enhancement process, migrating to modern Kotlin practices and introducing new, highly requested functionalities.

 # What is it?

-With EnhancedVelocity, you gain access to a suite of versatile commands and features tailored for efficient server
+With BetterEnhancedVelocity, you gain access to a suite of versatile commands and features tailored for efficient server
 management:

 * `/glist`: View a list of players across all connected servers.